-Add to this the final frontier - Araya's deep, diabolical, and unabashed vocal delivery (that only Cronos and a demo-entrenched Tom Warrior were doing) that was spouting out foul devil-skinned lyrics to match (that only Venom, Mercyful Fate, and a very unknown Hellhammer were penning).
+Add to this the final frontier - Araya's deep, diabolical, and unabashed vocal delivery (that really only Cronos and a demo-entrenched Tom Warrior were doing) that was spouting out foul devil-skinned lyrics to match (at a level that really only Venom, Mercyful Fate, and a very unknown Hellhammer were penning).
 With the standards being shattered left and right, one hoped it was only a matter of time before poor out-of-the-loop metal fans put down Circus Magazine (or listened to the dorky fourteen year old waving the record around like a Nascar flagman) and took notice.

 "...you never should have come this far..."

-Okay, in order for "Black Magic"'s mighty rising-from-the-depths opening to be truly effective, you had to have been able to flip the side (which we all had to do), and headphones didn't hurt.
+Okay, in order for "Black Magic"'s mighty rising-from-the-depths opening to be truly effective, you have to have had to flip the side (which we all had to do), and headphones didn't hurt.
 What the cd doesn't offer are those extra five or six seconds where you acknowledge your own astonishment for side one.
 Yeah, sounds gay, but it happened.
-The more methodical "Tormenter" prepares the quick attack of "Final Command", easily the most frantic speed-chaser of the bunch with a pair of screams that awaken the aforementioned melody of "Crionics", a tune laden with traditional riffs coated in the black chrome of Slayer's unprescribed heaviness and ignites the pyre of the monstrous title track that can blow holes in ships' hulls.
+The more methodical "Tormentor" prepares the quick attack of "Final Command", easily the most frantic speed-chaser of the bunch with a pair of screams that awaken the aforementioned melody of "Crionics", a tune laden with traditional riffs coated in the black chrome of Slayer's unprescribed heaviness and ignites the pyre of the monstrous title track that can blow holes in ships' hulls.
 From the first hammering blows of Lombardo's intro (who was still in high school and had yet to come into his own), "SNM" is nothing but bone saw speed, vibrating pain, and the shrilling end to an lp that should've turned the underworld upside down.
-It was a jarring, ocean-heavy wake-up call that nearly drowned me in fear, bewilderment, and hope.
+It was a jarring, ocean-heavy wake-up call that drowned me in fear, bewilderment, and hope, yet I survived.
 No one played a track like that.
-Not Venom, not Exciter, not Metallica, not Anvil, not Mercyful Fate.
+Not Venom.
+Not Exciter.
+Not Metallica.
+Not Anvil.
+Not Mercyful Fate.
 No one.

 After many, many years of global Reign In Blood adoration it has almost become fashion this new millennium to rediscover and worship Show No Mercy.
 It is a good album, sure, but Slayer were only half way here to shedding their cover skin and finding their own style and sound as perfected as on their next 4 albums.
 Just like Anthrax’ debut, this album is still filled with too many blatantly copied ideas from the acts they used to cover in the earliest days of their existence.
 Yes, Judas Priest, Iron Maiden and of course Venom (and to a lesser amount Motörhead) are all over the place here.
 However, it must be said that because of Araya’s typical voice and Lombardo’s drumming, the band already come very close to their own sound.
 King and Hanneman were only halfway.